rkalescky/documentation/applications/sas.rst

        sas example.sas -work ${sas_tmp}       # Edit SAS script name as needed

-5. ``sbatch <descriptive file name>`` where ``<descriptive file name>`` is the Sbatch script name chosen previously.
+5. ``sbatch <descriptive file name>`` where ``<descriptive file name>`` is the sbatch script name chosen previously.
 6. ``squeue -u $USER`` to verify that the job has been submitted to the queue.

-Submitting Multiple SAS Jobs to a Queue Using a Single Submit Script
+Submitting Multiple SAS Jobs to a Queue Using a Single sbatch Script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Multiple SAS scripts can be executed non-interactively in batch mode by
-creating an single Sbatch script.
-The Sbatch script gives the Slurm
+creating a single sbatch script.
+The sbatch script gives the Slurm
 resource scheduler information about what compute resources your
 calculations requires to run and also how to run the SAS script for each
 job when the job is executed by Slurm.

 1. Log into the cluster using SSH and run the following commands at the
    command prompt.
-2. ``cd`` to the directory with the SAS script or scripts
+2. ``cd`` to the directory with the SAS script or scripts.
 3. ``cp /hpc/examples/sas/sas_array_example.sbatch <descriptive file name>``
    where ``<descriptive file name>`` is meaningful for the calculations
    being done.
 It is suggested to not use spaces in the file name and
-   that it end with .sbatch for clarity.
+   that it end with *.sbatch* for clarity.
 4. Edit the Sbatch file using using preferred text editor.
 Change the
    partition and flags, SAS script file name, and number of jobs that
    will be executed as required for your specific calculation.